RomanShprenger/ng-quickstarter/README.md

 # Getting Started

-1. In angular folder run "npm install"
-2. In main folder "docker-compose up --build"
+1. In main folder "docker-compose up --build"
-4. Wait in your terminal line like "[at-loader] Ok, 0.857 sec."
+2. Wait in your terminal line like "[at-loader] Ok, 0.857 sec."
 (P.S.
 Time may be different)
-5. Open in your browser "http://localhost:8080/"
+3. Open in your browser "http://localhost:8080/"

 Your project will build and run.
 Next time use "docker-compose up" for run project.